 - Free access to a live support representative for urgent issues

-Free and easily accessible knowledge base with reference materials
+- Free and easily accessible knowledge base with reference materials

-Free, comprehensive training
+- Free, comprehensive training

 The best way to know what kind of support you are going to receive is to see how they have done to date with their other customers.
 While you could speak to referrals or review testimonials on a website, these are often controlled by the software vendor and don’t necessarily reflect how the broader customer base may feel.

 STEP 6 – Ensure The Software Is Reliable And Accessible

 When you use a cloud software you’re trusting the software vendor to keep their software running in order for you to access your account.
 If you use Gmail or Yahoo mail, your expectation is that your account will always be available.
 You should have the same expectation with your salon and spa management software.

 - Consistent and constant availability.
 This means that the site availability should be above 99.5% for at least the past year.

-Ensure that scheduled down-times for upgrades or maintenance never occurred during core business hours in the past year.
+- Ensure that scheduled down-times for upgrades or maintenance never occurred during core business hours in the past year.